-Radiology & Imaging, MRI Division, Hospital for Special Surgery, 535 E. 70th St., New York, NY 10021, USA aging in this position tensions the anterior bundle of the MCL, allowing for more accurate assessment of ligament integrity.
+MRI of the elbow should be performed at field strengths of 1.5 T or higher, with 3.0 T being preferred.
+The elbow is typically imaged either in the "superman" position or with the patient in the supine position with the elbow extended at the side and the forearm supinated.
+Imaging in this position tensions the anterior bundle of the MCL, allowing for more accurate assessment of ligament integrity.
 If clinically indicated, the posterior bundle of the UCL can be assessed with the elbow in flexion.
-A quadrature or phased array surface coil is used to obtain the best possible signal to noise ratio [5, 6] in spite of the off center location of the elbow relative to the isocenter of the magnet bore.
-A circumferential coil is necessary to obtain sufficient signal from the posterior elbow structures.
-Cartilage and fluid sensitive pulse sequences are essential for adequate evaluation of all patients.
+A phased array surface coil is used to obtain the best possible signal-to-noise ratio [5, 6].
+A circumferential coil is necessary to obtain sufficient signal from the posterior elbow structures [7].